kanjiowl/QR-Encoder-JAVA/README.md

 What can it do :
 =================
- * It is currently able to generate a proper version 1 (tested) 2D barcode decodable by [ZXing decoder](http://zxing.org) (or any other QR Code decoder for the matter) containing only alphanumeric characters.
+ * It is currently able to generate 2D barcode (only version 1) decodable by [ZXing decoder](http://zxing.org) (or any other QR Code decoder for the matter) containing only alphanumeric characters.

 Limitation(s):
 ================